tytydraco/yessleep/out/The_Nose.md

 "I got a security camera in there," I said.
 "Let's see what she's up to."

 I led him into my bedroom and opened up my walk-in closet.
 Inside I had some equipment set up.
-All of my security cameras fed into a computer which I could us to record or just observe.
+All of my security cameras fed into a computer which I could use to record or just observe.

 I turned on the camera in the garage and we watched on the monitor as Sheila placed he straw into the glass, submerging one end into the red fluid.